-Preparing Pets & Homes For Wildfire Season
+Preparing for Wildfire Season

 One of the best things you can do ahead of wildfire season is to prepare your property.
-Pat Ehlers from the Nevada County Veterinary Disaster Response Team told Wide Open Pets via email that one of the best things pet owners can do is make sure they have defensible space around their homes.
+Pat Ehlers from the Nevada County Veterinary Disaster Response Team told Wide Open Pets that one of the best things pet owners can do is make sure they have defensible space around their homes.
 If all of the fuel around your home is out of the way, you have a better chance of surviving a wildfire, especially if you cannot get your pets out.

 It also helps to have the phone number for organizations that help get animals out in case of a fire.
 Many nonprofits like NCVDRT work with local sheriff's departments and can help keep pets safe.
 Also, make sure you keep a list of animal shelters, pet-friendly hotels, and emergency shelters with their current contact information.
 If you and your pet get separated or need to evacuate, having these numbers on hand will help you locate them.

 Pet Evacuation Kit

 According to The Humane Society of the United States, putting together a pet emergency kit during fire season can help pet owners prepare for possible evacuations.
 They recommend that your kit include the following items:

 - Collar and tags with a sturdy leash